 I thought of loved ones who have passed, who I always associate scent with when I’m feeling nostalgic about them.
 For example, when I think of my dear Uncle Ray who passed in 2015, I can always recall the scent of smoke and Old Spice.
 When I think of my lovely Aunt Joan, who is nearly 90, the scent of Aqua Net, Opium by Yves St. Laurent (which I got in trouble for getting into and accidentally spilling when I was a kid), and the Avon lipsticks she still wears and sold for years.

 My strongest beauty memory though, is of my mom’s cold cream.

 I remember sneaking into her bathroom, and sticking my little fingers into the blue jar to scoop out a big dollop of those creams.
-I’d apply it like a thick mask (think Mrs. Doubtfire sticking her face into the lemon meringue pie), and pretend to be one of the glamorous ladies in the magazine ads or TV commercials.
-When my skin started breaking out when I was 10 (not gonna lie–I’m sure those occlusive creams did not help with that!), I’d look more for the Noxema since it was “medicinal.”
-Needless to say, I stopped messing with those creams once my skin began to get worse and the magazines told me I needed drying toners and benzoyl peroxide wipes instead of cold creams.
+I’d apply it like a thick cold cream mask (think Mrs. Doubtfire sticking her face into the lemon meringue pie), and pretend to be one of the glamorous ladies in the magazine ads or TV commercials.
+When my skin started breaking out when I was 10 (not gonna lie–I’m sure those occlusive, heavy creams did not help with that!), I’d look more for the Noxema since it was “medicinal.”
+Needless to say, I stopped messing with those heavy creams once my skin began to get worse and the magazines told me I needed drying toners and benzoyl peroxide wipes instead of cold cream.